JohnL3/milestone-project-three/README.md

 You will also see in a mini leaderboard on the page who has answered the most questions correctly and in a full leaderboard on another page all users and scores.

+## NOTE

+As website uses socketio, testing would benefit from having two windows open using different browsers or if using chrome, one normal and an incognito browser or two different devices used.
+As the reason for using socketio is to be able to show other users arriving on game page and there user names showing, seeing other users score update, seeing mini leaderboard updating, seeing users usernames removed when they leave.
+If only one browser window is used none of this interaction will be seen.

 ## UX

 This website is for everybody who enjoys trying to complete quiz/challange